-We’re constantly working on making our product better than before.
-This means launching new features and data updates regularly.
+We’re constantly working on making our product even better.
+This means launching new features and data updates quite often.

-In this area of our product marketing, we try to make sure our announcements are as visible as they can be.
+In this area of marketing a product, we try to make sure our announcements are as visible as they can be.
 In order to do that, we communicate the product through various channels:

 - Product blog

 - Social media